 File fragmentation increases the burden of the file system significantly.

 This is because the system will have to find out and collect every bit of the file located in different blocks on the disk every time a user program makes a request for such a file.

 The same work overload will apply while saving such a file every time the user finishes working on it.

-File fragmentation may also happen when a file is even written for the first time.
+File fragmentation may also happen when a file is written for the first time.